 Any planned closures will be advertised in advance and a local diversion route will be available for pedestrians while a formal signed diversion route will be in place for vehicles via Great Sampford, Hempstead and Steeple Bumpstead.

 We understand you may have many further questions about the proposed scheme.
 Once we have concluded the necessary on-site technical investigations we will be in a better position to provide more detailed information.

 With respect to the timing for reconstruction works, whilst every effort will be made to keep the programme of Summer 2019, this is subject to all the necessary permissions and work programme being in place.
 This timeline is likely to be adjusted due to the delay in progressing investigation works

 Our intention is to keep local residents and businesses informed of progress and issue letters at key points in the process leading up to any bridge construction works.
 We also intend to post updates on this webpage as well as on social media (please follow @essexhighways on twitter).

 We plan to hold an informal drop in session locally to provide an opportunity for interested parties to view and discuss the proposals during their development.
-We currently anticipate this will be held during autumn 2018 however details will be confirmed and communicated in advance.
+Details will be confirmed and communicated in advance.